PHuhn/NSG.MimeKit/README.md

 ## Overview
 This solution contains .Net Standard projects as follows:
 - A collection of support functions for MimeKit (NSG.MimeKit.Extensions)
+- A collection of support functions for MimeKit and SendGrid (NSG.MimeKit.SendGrid.Extensions)

 ## NSG.MimeKit.Extensions